UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/batch_jobs/batch_directives/index.md

 ## Examples and Explanations

 The below examples are complete sections of Slurm directives that will produce valid requests.
 Other directives can be added (like output files), but they are not strictly necessary to submit a valid request.
 For simplicity, the Puma cluster is assumed when discussing memory and GPU resources.
-Note that these examples do not include the shebang ```#!bin/bash``` statement, which should be at the top of _every_ slurm script.
+Note that these examples do not include the shebang ```#!bin/bash``` statement, which should be at the top of _every_ Slurm script.
 Also, note that the order of directives does not matter.

 === "Single CPU"
     ```